goschtl/zope/z3c.recipe.depgraph/trunk/README.txt

 exclude
   A list of eggs which should be excluded from the graph processing.

+extras
+  A boolean determining if extra requirements should be included.
+Defaults to False.

+package-map
+  An buildout section containing a mapping of distribution names to package names.

 variants
   A whitespace separated list of variants of graphs to create.
 The available options are: